rhyslwells/Data-Archive/content/standardised/Optimising a Logistic Regression Model.md

 - 'saga': An efficient solver that can handle L1 regularization (for sparse solutions) and large datasets.
 It’s a variant of Stochastic Gradient Descent (SGD) and supports L1, L2, and ElasticNet regularization.

-- 'sgd': This is a solver for stochastic [[gradient descent]], which updates parameters iteratively using only a single data point (or a small batch) at a time.
+- 'sgd': This is a solver for stochastic [[Gradient Descent]], which updates parameters iteratively using only a single data point (or a small batch) at a time.
 It can be slower but is useful for very large datasets.

 ### 5. Convergence Criteria